Neil Morrissey: Acting

-Morrissey also starred in the John Godber film about rugby league Up 'n' Under.
-Neil would also voice Wilfred Toadflax and Dusty Dogwood in Brambly Hedge, which was produced by HIT Entertainment.
-Because of this, Neil voiced several characters in the children's television series Bob the Builder, including the lead character, between 1999 and 2011, which was produced by HIT.
+In 1998, Morrissey starred in the John Godber rugby league film Up 'n' Under.
+Neil also voiced Wilfred Toadflax and Dusty Dogwood in Brambly Hedge (1997), which was produced by HIT Entertainment.
+After this, Neil voiced several characters in the HIT Entertainment children's television series Bob the Builder, including the lead character, Bob, for over a decade between 1999 and 2011.
 During his voice acting role, he achieved two UK number 1 singles, with "Can We Fix It?" (which was the 2000 UK Christmas No 1), and "Mambo No 5" in 2001.
-After the original series ended, he later provided the narration for Morph (in recent years) and Maisy.
+He later provided voice narration for Morph, and Maisy.

-In 2002, Morrissey returned to TV screens in the drama series Paradise Heights which ran for two series.
+In 2000, Morrissey starred in TV comedy film Happy Birthday, Shakespeare, where he played a coach driver, in a cast that included Amanda Holden, Les Dennis, and Freddie Highmore.
+In 2002, Morrissey returned to TV screens in the drama series Paradise Heights, which ran for two series.
 He then had a starring role in the BBC sitcom Carrie and Barry from 2004 until 2005.